-The basis of this study was an ECWMF operational ensemble forecast, which, after three days, showed large uncertainties in the position of a PV streamer over the Mediterranean and the subsequent development of Medicane Zorbas in September 2018.
-These uncertainties were substantially smaller for later forecast initializations, motivating the use of this forecast to gain insight into the dynamics behind this rapid decrease in forecast uncertainty.
+The basis of this study was an ECWMF operational ensemble forecast, which, after 3 d, showed large uncertainties in the position of a PV streamer over the Mediterranean and the subsequent development of Medicane Zorbas in September 2018.
+These uncertainties were substantially smaller for later forecast initializations, supporting the use of this forecast to gain insight into the dynamics behind this rapid decrease in forecast uncertainty.
 The ensemble members were clustered into three distinct scenarios according to the position of the PV streamer at day 3 of the forecast.
 The differences between these scenarios were used to assess how uncertainties originating in a short-wave perturbation in the North Atlantic wave guide influenced a downstream PV streamer and, as a result, the position and thermal structure of the Mediterranean cyclone.

-Significant PV differences between clusters first appeared after 18 h forecast time on the stratospheric side of a strengthening

-455 jet streak over the North Atlantic.
-They were tightly connected to the initiation of a short-wave perturbation superimposed to the large-scale Rossby-wave pattern.
-This initiation and the strengthening of the jet streak was likely linked to a stratospheric high-PV filament approaching the tropopause region.
+Significant PV differences between clusters first appeared after 18h of forecast time on the stratospheric side of a strengthening jet streak over the North Atlantic.
+They were tightly connected to the initiation of a short-wave perturbation superimposed onto the large-scale Rossby wave pattern.
+This initiation and the strengthening of the jet streak were likely linked to a stratospheric high-PV filament approaching the tropopause region.
 A significant contribution of WCBs to the emergence of these significant differences between ensemble clusters could be excluded.
 To some extent, these differences could be traced back to differences in the initial conditions on the stratospheric side of the upper-level jet streak over the Gulf of Saint Lawrence.
-Subsequently, 460 the differences further amplified and propagated along the wave guide across the Atlantic into the Mediterranean, where largescale anticyclonic Rossby-wave breaking occurred and triggered the formation of Zorbas.
-The propagation and amplification of the upstream PV differences resulted in substantial differences in the position of the PV streamer between the three clusters.
+Subsequently, the differences were further amplified and propagated along the wave guide across the Atlantic into the Mediterranean, where large-scale anticyclonic Rossby wave breaking occurred and

 The shift in the position of the PV streamer resulted in a shift of cyclogenesis that affected cyclone intensity and the diabatic modification of the upper-level PV anomaly.
 Ensemble members with the central (i.e. correct) PV streamer position produced cyclones most similar to the operational analysis, while the westward shift of the PV streamer resulted in slightly weaker cyclones too far to the west.
 In both cases, the upper-level PV anomaly was eroded.
 The eastward shift of the PV streamer led to a particularly different evolution.
-In this scenario, the cyclones formed too far north-east and more than 12 h earlier from a pre-existing surface trough in the Levantine Sea.
+In this scenario, the cyclones formed too far northeast and more than 12h earlier from a pre-existing surface trough in the Levantine Sea.
 The cyclones remained much weaker and the upper-level PV anomaly much stronger than in the operational analysis and most other ensemble members.
-The non-linear response of the eastward shift of 470 the PV streamer is particularly interesting as a comprehensive analysis of the predictability of PV streamers over the North Atlantic and the Mediterranean in the ECWMF ensemble forecasts showed that there is a tendency for eastward displacement in the forecasts compared to the analysis (Wiegand and Knippertz, 2014).
+The nonlinear response of the eastward shift of the PV streamer is particularly interesting as a comprehensive analysis of the predictability of PV streamers over the North Atlantic and the Mediterranean in the ECWMF ensemble forecasts showed that there is a tendency for eastward displacement in the forecasts compared to the analysis (Wiegand and Knippertz, 2014).

-The central PV streamer position provided the best synoptic conditions for the formation of a strong medicane, while the east-ward shift resulted in conditions that were most unfavorable for medicane formation.
-The reason for this was that the eastward shifted cyclogenesis resulted in significantly reduced low-level equivalent potential temperatures in the cyclogenesis region.
-This prevented latent heating from being strong enough and reaching high enough to erode the upper-level PV anomaly and form an upper-level warm core.
+The central PV streamer position provided the best synoptic conditions for the formation of a strong medicane, while the eastward shift resulted in conditions that were most unfavorable for medicane formation.
+The reason for this was that the eastward-shifted cyclogenesis resulted in significantly reduced low-level equivalent potential temperatures in the cyclogenesis region.
+This prevented latent heating from being strong enough and reaching high enough to erode the upperlevel PV anomaly and form an upper-level warm core.